 1. Clarify Disputes Promptly

-Ensuring timely payments and preserving positive customer relationships depend on promptly resolving billing issues.
-When differences appear, resolve them quickly using a structured procedure.
-Start by expressing awareness of the subject at hand and confirming the concern.
+Ensuring timely payments and preserving positive customer relationships rely on promptly resolving billing issues.
+When differences appear, it is important to resolve them quickly using a structured procedure.
+First, start by expressing awareness of the subject at hand and confirming the concern.
+Additionally, addressing the issue in a timely and systematic manner can strengthen the relationship with the customer.

 Examine the accounts receivable invoicing in great detail, contrasting messages and documents to see where the dispute originated.
 Be open and honest with the customer, outlining the actions you took to look into the situation.
 Give a concise explanation of your conclusions, citing any relevant data where appropriate.